libresh/libre.sh/doc/migration-procedure.md

 ### TLS certificate

-The old hoster sends the certificate to the new hoster one or more .pem files, where the .pem file containing the private key is encrypted with a passphrase.
+The old hoster sends the certificate to the new hoster as one or more .pem files, where the .pem file containing the private key is encrypted with a passphrase.

-The old hoster sends the passphrase over a secure medium, in an unrelated message.
+The old hoster sends the passphrase over a different and secure medium, in an unrelated message.
 For instance, if the .pem files were sent via scp, the passphrase may be sent via PGP-encrypted email.

 ### Web application (simplistic procedure)